theramiyer/blog/_posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 ## Real estate prices

 Real estate in Bangalore is serious (good) business.
 One of my mother's cousins went from nothing to owning a <span class='small-caps'>BMW</span> because of real estate.
-At the same time, real estate is a safe haven for those with black money---this is no secret.
+At the same time, real estate is a safe haven for those with black money⁠---this is no secret.
 Those with a lot of black money do not mind spending; the prices go up as a result.
 If you are spending your hard-earned money, you should think where the scales are, and who is tipping them.

 But is it not better if prices keep appreciating?
 As it turns out, no. Localities get crowded once all the plots get sold.
 Real estate businessmen are not interested in resale of properties; the margin is low in it.
 Developing a place that has nothing is more interesting.
 And lucrative.
 A place that has nothing but barren fields will sell at a much higher margin than one in a residential locality.
 Businessmen like converting barren fields into residential plots.
 This way, they buy an acre at four million and sell it at forty.
 The one that buys this plot wants to construct as many houses as he can.
 He crams forty houses there.
 Spends a million on each house, and sells each house at 5 million.